Spinal Muscular Atrophy

 Normally, SMN1 genes produce full-length and fully functional SMN protein.
 But when the SMN1 gene has mutations, as in the chromosome 5-related form of SMA, insufficient levels of SMN protein are produced.

-There is a neighboring gene on chromosome 5, called SMN2, which also produces SMN protein.
-Most of the protein made from instructions carried by SMN2 genes is not functional, but a small percentage is.
+A neighboring gene on chromosome 5, called SMN2, also produces SMN protein.
+Most of the protein made from instructions carried by SMN2 genes is not functional, but a small percentage, around 10 to 15% is functional.

 People can have multiple copies of the SMN2 gene.
-In the chromosome 5 form of SMA, the more SMN2 genes a person has, the more functional SMN protein is available.
-And the milder the disease course is likely to be.
+Normally, the number varies between zero and eight copies.
+In the chromosome 5-related form of SMA, the more SMN2 gene copies a person has, the more functional SMN protein is available.
+As a result, the milder the disease course is likely to be.
+Having three or more copies of the SMN2 gene is associated with a less severe disease manifestation.

 Genetic testing can tell how many SMN2 genes a person has and roughly predict the course of SMA that is likely to result.